 In general, structured sheath dresses work well, as do standard suit dresses that pair well with blazers.
 Steer clear of styles that are very obviously summery and light, like cotton fit-and-flare styles that are better suited to casual days out.
 If you would normally wear it to a barbecue or while shopping, it’s probably not appropriate for the interview.

-Ultimately, it’s all about staying comfortable through it all.
+Ultimately, when it comes to summer interview outfits, it’s all about staying comfortable through it all.
 You want to keep your cool so that you can stay focused on what matters the most.
 During an interview, that means answering questions calmly, being thoughtful and direct, and expressing enthusiasm.